 - A. A single criminal and/or violent act DOES NOT necessarily make the entire event unlawful. - 1.
 Requires unlawful acts, actual violence, or clear threat of imminent violence - 2.
 Can the event organizer effectively maintain control? - 3.
-Can instigators or offenders be isolated and removed or arrested? - 4.
+Can instigators or offenders be isolated and removed or arrested if applicable? - 4.
 Were the crowd dynamics affected by the unlawful behavior? - 5.
 Do current circumstances still meet the legal requirements of an unlawful assembly? - B. What resources are available to enforce the unlawful assembly - 1.
 What is the size of the crowd and ability to arrest/disperse? - 2.
-Do the conditions justify the use of chemical agents or other crowd control techniques? - C. Ability to announce the assembly - 1.
-Helicopter, bullhorn, Long Range Acoustical Device (LRAD)
+Are chemical agents or other crowd control methods reasonable based on Sheriff's